santosvx/recruitment_analytics/README.md

 TO USER:
 To run the program you will want to create a directory in this directory called "PhoneDBs".
+Move the file you want to process into that directory before running the script.
+When the script prompts you to input a file name for your phone screen tracker, enter just the file name (including extention).
+DO NOT include the rest of the file path as script already knows where to look for the file.
 The script will export a file in this directory named export_sheet.txt - this is a text file that has all of the needed information.